"Le monde entier se créolise"

 [The world is in the process of creolization / El mundo entero se está criollizando]

-Atlantica is envisaged as a recurring pan-Atlantic festival of contemporary art and cultural enquiry, providing a platform for emergent hybrid subjectivities of the Black Atlantic.
+Atlantica is envisaged as a recurring pan-Atlantic festival of contemporary art and critical enquiry.
 Working with artists, curators, musicians, writers and communities, Atlantica aims to re-examine the multiple histories and ‘historical presents’ of the Atlantic from diverse contemporary perspectives, challenging Eurocentric hierarchies of knowledge and engaging with different possible worlds-in-making.
 Starting from local, place-based cultural enquiry, each edition will co-create transnational dialogues between communities of shared interest; place to place, and people to people; generating distinctive new versions of the Atlantic and, in the process, re-telling ‘stories of place’ so as to overcome barriers to social justice, wellbeing and sustainability.